jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab10.md

 #### Allocate DMA memory address size

-The first step is to allocate the buffer. pynq allocate will be used to allocate the buffer, and NumPy will be used to specify the type of the buffer.
+The first step is to allocate the buffer. pynq allocate will be used to allocate the buffer, and NumPy will be used to specify the buffer type.

 ```python